AmunAnalytics/akhenaten-py/README.md

 os.environ['AKHENATEN_ID'] = '<your client ID>'
 os.environ['AKHENATEN_KEY'] = '<your client key'

-from akhenaten import AkhenatenClient client_hoster = AkhenatenClient(
+from akhenaten import AkhenatenClient, MetadataClass client_hoster = AkhenatenClient(
     # not needed when using environment variables!
     akhenaten_id ='<your client ID>',
-    akhenaten_key='<your client key>'
+    akhenaten_key='<your client key>',
-)
+    bucket_name='<bucketname>' # only applicable if you are using custom access key, otherwise deduced from client id )
 # get all current uploaded figs
 print(client_hoster.list_figs())